 What is the average starting salary for graduates of the INSEAD MBA program?

-The average starting salary for INSEAD MBA graduates is $105,900 (median salary, US dollars).
+The average starting salary for INSEAD MBA graduates is $105,900 (mean salary, US dollars).
 The salary will vary by industry, with consulting and finance jobs generally commanding the higher salaries.

 How long is INSEAD's full-time MBA program?

 INSEAD offers a 1 year MBA program.
 Students may begin in September or January for a 10-month term.

 What are the application deadlines for INSEAD's MBA program?

 What percent of INSEAD MBA students are women?

 Thirty-five percent of the class at INSEAD are women.